factorhouse/cronut/cronut-integrant/README.md

 A quartz `scheduler` runs a `job` on a schedule defined by a `trigger`.

-These are the key items that we configure with Cronut.

 ## `:cronut/scheduler` definition

 Cronut provides lifecycle implementation for the Quartz Scheduler, exposed via Integrant with `:cronut/scheduler`